welle/JMetaData/README.md

 * [JNA v3.0.9](https://github.com/twall/jna)
 version 3.0.9 of the lib is available in this repository.
-* Swissknife also available in this repository
+* Swissknife also available in this repository.
-* JSR 305 for annotations code
+* JSR 305 for annotations code.